 Hallmarked in Sheffield in 1909 by James & Walter Deakin, this Antique, Sterling Silver Epergne or centrepiece is very large, Just the thing for a big dining room.
 The epergne is 24 inches (61cm) tall, has a spread of about 15 inches (38cm) and weighs 117 troy oz (3.65kg).
 Each part of the centrepiece is separately hallmarked and it is fine original condition.

 Hallmarked in London in 1909 by Edward Barnard & Sons, this monumental Antique, Edwardian, Sterling Silver Cup & Cover features reed and acanthus loop handles, reeded borders and a fluted finial.
 The trophy measures 25"(64cm) tall and 15"(38cm) handle to handle.
 It weighs 123.5 troy ounces.

 £8,975ADD TO BASKET MORE PHOTOS

 Hallmarked In 1903

-Carrying import marks for Chester, 1903 and 1909 by Berthold Muller, this striking, Antique, Sterling Silver Pair of Cockerels, are realistically modelled and feature removable heads.
-The cockerels are very large, measuring 15 inches (38cm) tall, by 13.5 inches (34cm) from beak to tail.
+Carrying import marks for Chester, 1903 and 1909 by Berthold Muller, this large and impressive pair of Antique, Sterling Silver Cockerels are realistically modelled and feature removable heads.
+Almost life size, the cockerels measure 15 inches (38cm) tall, by 13.5 inches (34cm) from beak to tail.
 The pair together weigh 97.9 troy ounces.

 £14,750ADD TO BASKET MORE PHOTOS